-First, make sure that you are editing the Primary Navigation menu.
-If you have a custom blog design the Primary Navigation menu will always be the menu at the top of your blog or website, beneath your header.
-It may also appear at the botto of your page if requested.
-Simply select the page you have just added under the “Most Recent” tab, and then click the gray Add to Menu button.
+To add a page to a menu, simply select the page you want to add under the “Most Recent” tab, and then click the gray Add to Menu button.
 You may also click on the blue View All tab to view all pages on your blog design template or custom website design, or you can click on the Search tab to search for a specific page to add.

 The page you have added will automatically appear at the very bottom of your page list.
 You can simply click on the page and drag it into place.
 It is HIGHLY suggested, particularly if your blog or website has a blog design template by Little Blue Deer, that you add any new pages as child items.
 This way, the main structure of the menu is not disrupted.
 I will demonstrate what a child item is vs. a parent item in the next step, but to set your new page as a child item, simply choose the main page you want your new page to appear beneath, and drag it slightly to the right.
 The page will appear beneath the main item, indented slightly to the right.

 You can see how this works by looking at this screenshot of my live website.
 The new page that was added, Tutorials, appears in a dropdown menu beneath the main parent item, Services.
 This way, you can add as many pages, categories or links as you want without causing the main menu to get too long and disappear off the side of the page.
 If Little Blue Deer is the blog designer for your custom blog design, the spacing and padding between the menu items will have been set up during the design process.